tejasopp/VSD_mini_ResearchInternship/Task4.md

 - On-board Programmer.

 The circuit connections are as follows:
-- **PA2** is connected to one of the push bottons which controls the power on/off the switch.
+- **PA2** GPIO Pin is connected to one of the push bottons which controls the turn on/off of a game.
 - **PA1** is connected to the buzzer.
--
+- **PC4** is connected to the game controlling push buttons
+- **PC2** and **PC1** act as SCL(Serial Clock Line) and SDL(Seriel Data Line), these lines are used for I2C communication with OLED Display
+- And there are some VCC and GND connections.
+- Power switch connected to VCC and GND accordingly.